mariosgit/freeDSP-ALLinONE/README.md

  * Replace CS8422 QFPpamp / Outdated.
 But it's the only one with integrated SRC :(
  * Replace 1206 parts with std 603 parts.
- * Use a power management chipo for mute ?
+ * Use a power management/supervisor chipo for mute ?
+   * TPS3840PH49DBVR ?
+ActHigh not adjustable, max 12v
+   * TL7700 - active low
+   * TPS38 - availables are active low.
+   * TL7733 - max 20V, act low+high
+   * aaahhh

 ## About